bitwarden/contributing-docs/docs/contributing/pull-requests/community-pr-process.md

 ## Engineering assessment

 The Engineering team(s) responsible for the change depend largely on what code was changed.
-We use Github code owners to manage the areas in our repositories owned by each team, and the responsible team(s) will be automatically tagged as reviewers on the PR that you raise to merge your changes.
+We use GitHub code owners to manage the areas in our repositories owned by each team, and the responsible team(s) will be automatically tagged as reviewers on the PR that you raise to merge your changes.

 :::tip Assigned reviewers